China, Africa and the future of development aid

 Senior researcher, NUPI

 His background includes social science and Chinese language and area studies from Norwegian and Chinese universities.
 His MA and PhD degrees are in Political Science.
+He works on China’s foreign policy.
+He writes on China’s global and international engagement and its role in relation to development aid through multilateral institutions.

 More information